Permafrost/Tundra/readme.md

     # of the given IData document
     tundra.document:copy($document, $recurse?)

+    # removes the element with the given key from the given IData document
+    tundra.document:drop($document, $key)

     # returns true if the two IData documents are equal (contain the same keys
     # and values)
     tundra.document:equal($document.x, $document.y)